jellinjelly/react-password-validator/README.md

 ### `npm run test`

-Simple test cases for rendering components with valid props and checking the four password validations.
+Simple test cases for rendering components with valid props and checking the current available four password validations.

 ## About